 Google has selected a 2,770mAh battery for the Pixel, complete with fast charging provided by the Snapdragon 821 and Qualcomm’s Quick Charge 3.0 feature.
-Plug it in using the USB Type-C cable and after 15 minutes it’ll be at 70 percent capacity.
-We’ve not used the phone for long enough to judge the overall use time on a daily basis.
+Plug it in using the USB Type-C cable and it should go from around 30 percent to 100 percent charge in just 15 minutes, according to our tests.

 Inside the iPhone 7 is a 1,960mAh battery and in our review, we have seen 12 hours of solid use, and more than 40 percent left at the end of a day.
 There’s no fast charging though, and recharging the iPhone 7 will take longer than the Pixel.
 Neither phone has wireless charging as standard.